Sida's work in Bosnia and Herzegovina

 Civil society organisations in the field of environment and climate have little opportunity to influence the country’s policies.
 Sida supports the Think Nature project through the Civil Society Promotion Center (CPCD) which aims to increase awareness of environmental issues and strengthen the population’s impact in environmental and climate decisions.

-More efficient and sustainable energy
+Efficient and sustainable energy

 Energy use in Bosnia and Herzegovina is among the highest in Europe and a fifth of GDP goes to energy costs.
 UNDP’s Green Economic Development (GED) project works to make energy use more efficient and to use more renewable energy sources, for example in schools and health centers.